 One of the best parts of shopping for school supplies is picking out the lunchbox that your child will love to tote to school every day to hold brown bag lunches.
 Once you have the equipment, you need to fill it!
 You've all heard the famous stories about lunchbox content trading.
 To make sure that the lunches you pack are envied by other kids, but eaten by your child, include your child in the planning process.
-There's no point in making turkey salad wraps for school lunch if little Jamie doesn't like turkey or tortillas.
+There's no point in making turkey salad wraps for school lunch if she or he doesn't like turkey or tortillas.

 Quick Lunchbox Tips